cedardb/docs/Structure.md

 documented for that language.
 Language-specific ORMs always live inside the relevant language folder, not in a separate top-level ORMs section.

+### technology/

+Architecture and internals.
+Explain *how* CedarDB works: execution engine, storage, query compilation, parallelism.
+One page per topic, with `_index.md` as the section overview.
+These pages are narrative and conceptual — link out to `references/` for authoritative feature documentation rather than duplicating it here.

 ### best_practices/

 Optimization guidelines, recommended patterns, and where CedarDB excels.